rich-iannone/sweet-data/README.md

 - **[Rich](https://github.com/Textualize/rich)**: Terminal formatting and beautiful display components
 - **[Click](https://github.com/pallets/click)**: Command-line interface for clean CLI integration

 The application architecture separates data models from UI components, making it extensible and maintainable.
-A huge thank you to all the developers who created these powerful, well-designed tools that make Sweet possible!
+A huge thank you to all the developers who created these ultra-powerful, well-designed tools that make Sweet possible!

 ## Contributing to Sweet